shakes76/PatternFlow/recognition/s4469251/README.md

 1. Context modules for activations
 2. Localization pathway to transfer features from lower level to higher spatial resolution
 3. Segmentation layers integration at different levels for deep supervision
+4. Leaky ReLU is used to add nonlinearities to the model.
 <br /><br /><a href="url"><img src="images/improved-unet.png" height="300" width="600" ></a><br /><br />

+### How It Works
+As the unet goes deep, more abstract information of the input is encoded.
+With the help of localization pathway, we can recombine the information with shallower features to localize the infected area.
+Information before and after context module are recombined, before and after the encoding, latend space, decoding as a whole are recombined.
+Segmentation layers at different levels are also integrated and combined with elementwise summation to form results, so connections among different localization layer are kept.

 ## Implementations
 ### Data Split